BrandBastion Blog

 Make sure to quickly tweak your messaging to ensure that you're putting out the right content at the right times and in the right places.
 This will help you avoid potential social media blowbacks and PR crises.

-e) Improving Customer Experience
+e) Improving Customer Service & Experience

 You can use sentiment analysis to understand where you need to improve (by reading negative comments) and where you are doing a good job (by examining positive feedback).
 You can then use these insights to guide your strategy to improve customer experience.